Florida Citrus Hall of Fame Fellowship Program

 • Processing and preserving the Lake Avalon Grove Business Proposal manuscript.
 Conducting research on individual businessmen named in the proposal, photographing the land as it is now, and creating a digital project site with additional components.

-The Hall of Fame currently sponsors four permanent fellowship opportunities each semester and one summer fellowship.
-Three of the fellowships are named after late Hall of Fame members, Frank S. Bouis and D. Victor Knight, Sr., along with a fellowship named after the Florida Citrus Hall of Fame.
+The Hall of Fame currently sponsors five permanent fellowship opportunities each semester and one summer fellowship.
+Four of the fellowships are named after late Hall of Fame members, Frank S. Bouis, John M. Kennedy, Sr., and D. Victor Knight, Sr., along with a fellowship named after the Florida Citrus Hall of Fame.
 Students admitted to the program are typically in their junior or senior year and qualify for the program through interviews with faculty members from the Library and Archives.
 They are supervised by the FSC college archivist in the McKay Archives Center.

 To make a donation to help with furthering education in citrus history and preservation efforts of the Florida Citrus Hall of Fame and the State of Florida Citrus Archives, send checks made payable to Florida Southern College, 111 Lake Hollingsworth Drive, Lakeland, FL 33801 with the memo line to read: FCHOF Fellowship Program.
 For more information, to donate citrus memorabilia and antique artifacts, or to receive an invitation to Florida Citrus Hall of Fame events, please contact Brenda Eubanks Burnette at 561-351-4314 or [email protected].